bullet-train-co/magic_test/README.md

   2. **A browser** where you can click around the application and have your actions automatically converted into Capybara code.
   3. **A editor** where you mostly just watch test code appear magically, but you can also edit it by hand should you need to.

 If you have the screen real estate, we recommend organizing the three windows so you can see them all at the same time.
 This is the intended Magic Test developer experience.
+The browser will always open to the left at a width of 800 pixels.
+This is done so you can set up your other windows just once and expect your browser to appear in the same place during every test.

 > #### Using Magic Test in New or Existing Tests
 > Just add a call to `magic_test` anywhere you want to start interactively developing test behavior and run the test the same way we've described above.